bartificer/programming-by-stealth/docs/pbs69.md

 </div>
 ```

-I re-structured it to replace the two cols with a single col containing two tabbed panes.
+I restructured it to replace the two cols with a single col containing two tabbed panes.
 The structure became:

 ```html
 <div class="row">